 Third Annual Conference of the NOVA BHRE

-On the 26th of September 2023, the Third Annual Conference of the NOVA BHRE will take place.
-This year’s topic is: Corporate Sustainability Due Diligence: From Law to Practice.
-The conference will be held in Lisbon at the Fundação Calouste Gulbenkian (Zona de Congressos, Auditórium 3).
+On the 26th of September 2023, the Third Annual Conference of the NOVA BHRE took place.
+This year’s topic was: Corporate Sustainability Due Diligence: From Law to Practice.
+The conference was held in Lisbon at the Fundação Calouste Gulbenkian (Zona de Congressos, Auditórium 3).

 Concept note